Advising Day Information

 Other Academic Programs

 In addition to Advising Day, there are other opportunities for academic guidance during orientation, and you should plan to take advantage of these.
-You will start with a meeting on Tuesday morning with the Academic Peer Tutor in your residence hall.
-Academic Peer Tutors are student leaders trained to help you get started with your academic career here, and to know the answers to many of your basic questions.
+Part of our programming on Tuesday morning is an introduction to the Academic Peer Tutors in your residence halls.
+Academic Peer Tutors are student leaders trained to help you get started with your academic career here, and to know the answers to many of your questions.
 The Tuesday meeting is designed to give you an overview of how to make use of the full array of academic resources we have during Orientation.
 Tuesday morning will also feature faculty members welcoming you to Wellesley and giving you their perspective on important parts of your academic experience.

 Computing is an essential part of academic life, and you will have several chances to learn abut computing at Wellesley, beginning at move in and continuing through the week.
 If you are having trouble getting connected, there will be help available from Library and Technology Services staff throughout the week; ask your FYM if you are not sure where to go.